S.T. Evelyn Rose GY9

 1939: Transferred to Fleetwood.

 22.11.1949: Homeward from an Icelandic trip (Sk.
-Pegler); twenty-two crew, stranded in darkness while on passage through the Sound of Islay.
+James Pegler); twenty crew all told*.
+Stranded in darkness, heavy seas and rain while on passage through the Sound of Islay.

-23.11.1949: Twelve crew members taken off by Port Askaig lifeboat and returned to standby.
+23.11.1949: Twelve crew members taken off by Port Askaig lifeboat which returned to standby.
+Insurance Surveyor H. T. Chapman attended.
 Concrete poured into vessel in early forenoon but could not seal the hull.

 26.11.1949: Part catch landed (£780 gross).